 Students from the RV College of Engineering, within the IEEE Bangalore Section of India, will be working on their project “Eye-Gesture Controlled Semi-Automatic Mobility Assist With Electro-Oculography-Based Human-Wheelchair Interface" throughout 2013.

-The aim of the “Eye-Gesture Controlled Semi-Automatic Mobility Assist With Electro-Oculography-Based Human-Wheelchair Interface” project is to develop an eye gesture based semi-automatic wheelchair that is accessible and affordable to victims of paralysis in developing countries.
+The aim of the “Eye-Gesture Controlled Semi-Automatic Mobility Assist With Electro-Oculography-Based Human-Wheelchair Interface” project is to develop an eye-gesture-based semi-automatic wheelchair that is accessible and affordable to people with paralysis in developing countries.
 Standard EEG electrodes are used as the primary sensors to convert eye gaze into a proportional voltage signal.
 This signal is conditioned before being processed by a microcontroller.
 The microcontroller then communicates the “eye gaze signal” wirelessly to the motor controllers present at the motors of the wheelchair, thus controlling its speed and direction.

-National Public School will be the secondary school collaborator, with about 10 selected students involved.
+National Public School will be the secondary-school collaborator, with about ten selected students involved.
 The students will learn about and conduct research on human bio-signals, which can be utilized for control of electro-mechanical devices.
 They will also be part of a team studying other bio-signals that can be used in conjunction with EOG to improve reliability of the system.
-In addition, the collaboration with NIMHANS will provide the students with plenty of opportunities to interact with experts in the field of neuro-rehabilitation, expose them to cutting edge facilities on campus and direct interaction with select patients during the prototype trial phase.
+In addition, the collaboration with NIMHANS will provide the students with plenty of opportunities to interact with experts in the field of neuro-rehabilitation, expose them to cutting-edge facilities on campus and direct interaction with select patients during the prototype trial phase.

 top of page